Key and Value Weights Are Probably All You Need: On the Necessity of the Query, Key, Value weight Triplet in Self-Attention Transformers: Introduction

 This transformation is bijective onto its image whenever $\gamma_i \neq 0$ and $\alpha_i \neq 0$ for all $i$, a condition that is reasonable due to the stochasticity of the optimization.
 Hence, the structural result established above extends beyond LayerNorm to both RMSNorm and Dynamic Tanh. \end{remark}

-\begin{remark} This corollary reveals that preserving a basis transformation through LayerNorm requires $MLP'$ to approximate a highly nonlinear function involving the composition of normalization, the original MLP, and denormalization.
+\begin{remark} This corollary reveals that preserving a basis transformation through LayerNorm requires $MLP'$ to approximate a nonlinear function involving the composition of normalization, the original MLP, and denormalization.
 Since standard MLPs of the form $W_2\sigma(W_1 x)$ cannot exactly represent this composition, exact Query weight elimination with LayerNorm is not achievable using standard architectural components.
-This theoretical obstruction motivates either removing LayerNorm or accepting approximate equivalence with adjusted hyperparameters, as we pursue in our experiments. \end{remark}
+This theoretical obstruction motivates either removing LayerNorm or accepting approximate equivalence with adjusted hyperparameters, as we pursue in our experiments.
+Notably, we test both a slightly larger hidden dimension in the MLP, as well as reduced weight decay compared to the original model. \end{remark}